Project 5: Lights, Camera (Algo Answers)

 Converting to OpenGL Space

-The matrix below is multiplied on the left side of the two matries above to convert to OpenGL's expected space.
+The matrix below is multiplied on the left side of the two matrices above to convert to OpenGL's expected space.
 What are the x, y, and z limits in OpenGL's clip space and what is this doing to our previous projection to convert it to these limits?

 Answer: